rock-core/rock-and-syskit/source/basics/deployment.html.md

     with_arguments(robot: Base)
 ~~~

-We now need to modify the oroGen component models to use the robot argument.
+We need to modify the oroGen component models to use the robot argument.
 Since oroGen components are auto-generated by Syskit, there's a special
 mechanism to allow modifying the generated classes after the fact.
 When Syskit
 loads an oroGen package, and after it has created the task classes, it will attempt to